Fytex/Rastros-LI2/README.md

 For the bot we did a very OP late-game however very weak at early.
 This was all because we had no time for the early (Because of covid-19 a lot changed in our calendar).

-Bot will try to execute in following order:
+Bot will try to execute each algorithm in the following order:

   - Brute-Force (Which can only be executed if there are few spaces available and it has to be under 2s in a normal computer)
   - Flood-Fill (This is pretty fast to calculate the shortest route to the bot's base)